jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 Just as important as the seeking circuitry is the *satisfaction circuitry*.
 That's the name I've given to the other key component of the brain's 'reward circuitry.'

 Extensive research has established that chemicals in the brain called opioids (and their receptors on brain cells) are centrally involved in feelings of satisfaction and contentment, as well as feelings of connection with others.
-As Panksepp and Biven have written, opioids acting on opioid receptors (specifically *mu* opoiod receptors) not only take away feelings of pain but “send messages of pleasant satisfaction in the brain” ([2012](http://www.amazon.com/Archaeology-Mind-Neuroevolutionary-Interpersonal-Neurobiology/dp/0393705315/), p.25).
+As Panksepp and Biven have written, opioids acting on opioid receptors (specifically *mu* opioid receptors) not only take away feelings of pain but “send messages of pleasant satisfaction in the brain” ([2012](http://www.amazon.com/Archaeology-Mind-Neuroevolutionary-Interpersonal-Neurobiology/dp/0393705315/), p.25).

 This opioid circuitry of satisfaction can give us the deeply fulfilling pleasures of feeling happy and loved.
 Any time we feel contented, this circuitry is involved.
 Whenever we feel [comfort or joy](/pdf/Loseth2014.pdf).
 Such experiences, of course, are minimal or missing in the lives of people who are suffering greatly, including those struggling with major trauma, or major anxiety, depression and/or addiction.
 As noted above, sometimes the only feelings of pleasure that severely suffering people have are those of seeking, anticipating and experiencing substance-induced highs or other quick-fix escapes.